josmar-crwdstffng/angular/docs/BAZEL.md

 [nodejs_test documentation](https://bazelbuild.github.io/rules_nodejs/Built-ins.html#nodejs_test).

 - Click on "Resume script execution" to let the code run until the first `debugger` statement or a previously set breakpoint.
-- If you're debugging a test and you want to inspect the generated template instructions, find the template of your component in the call stack and click on `(source mapped from [CompName].js)` at the bottom of the code.
+- If you are debugging a test and you want to inspect the generated template instructions, find the template of your component in the call stack and click on `(source mapped from [CompName].js)` at the bottom of the code.
 You can also disable sourcemaps in the options or go to sources and look into ng:// namespace to see all the generated code.

 ### Debugging a Node Test in VSCode